ABOUT

 Hearing

 The way we listen can really impact the lives of others.
-Identifying the tone, manner and delivery for when someone is suffering is instrumental in allowing them to speak up, without feeling judged, pressured or anxious.
+Identifying the tone, manner and delivery when someone is suffering is instrumental in allowing them to speak up, without feeling judged, pressured or anxious.

 E